shacker/wp-batch-manage/readme.txt

 1.2 No longer attempts to create the database on cPanel systems.
 Changes permissions modification to work on phpsuexec servers.
 In other words, it no longer changes ownership to user:nobody, but to user:user.
 Now storing the backed up database in the user's home, not within public_html.
 Added protection against a situation - a bug - where if the array of sites had a blank line at the end, it would cd to / and start changing permissions!

+1.3 Added a new util script that sends email ONLY to all users - wp-mass-email does not modify any files.